About the Masked Bobwhite

-Classified as a distinct subspecies of Northern Bobwhite, the Masked Bobwhite (Colinus virginianus ridgwayi) is found only in the Sonoran Desert and semi desert regions of southern Arizona, USA, and northern Sonora, Mexico.
+Currently classified as a distinct subspecies of Northern Bobwhite, the Masked Bobwhite (Colinus virginianus ridgwayi) is found only in the Sonoran Desert and semi desert regions of extreme southern Arizona, USA, and northern Sonora, Mexico.
 Although they were originally described as a separate species, they were reclassified in 1947 as a subspecies based on what were deemed significant vocal and plumage overlaps with the Northern Bobwhite.
 Females of each type do appear similar; however, male Masked Bobwhite would never be mistaken for their Northern cousins (see photos).
 Likewise, emerging genetic analysis is beginning to indicate a possible divergence between Masked Bobwhite and other bobwhite populations, perhaps vindicating the full species designation.
 Regardless of the classification, the Masked Bobwhite is certainly a unique and irreplaceable thread of nature that is in great need of intense conservation efforts to save it from outright extinction.

-The rangewide decline of Masked Bobwhite has been primarily attributed to intensive livestock grazing in an ecosystem that cannot rejuvenate quickly, particularly during the beginning of the 20th century.
-So rapid were the declines that wildlife officials actually declared Masked Bobwhite extinct more than once over the past century.
+The rangewide decline of Masked Bobwhite has been primarily attributed to intensive livestock grazing in an ecosystem that cannot rejuvenate quickly, particularly during the late 19th century and beginning of the 20th century.
+So rapid were the declines that wildlife officials actually declared these bobwhite extinct from Arizona more than once over the past century.
 Yet the bird, known as “Codorniz Mascarita” in Mexico, held on at ranches in central Sonora.
-From those populations a captive flock was established in Arizona for the purposes of captive-breeding birds for release in the United States.
-By 1985, the U. S. Fish and Wildlife Service had acquired a large ranch in the Altar Valley of southern Arizona, which became the Buenos Aires National Wildlife Refuge (BANWR).
+From those populations a captive flock was established in Arizona for the purposes of captive-breeding birds for release in the U.S. By 1985, the U. S. Fish and Wildlife Service had acquired a large ranch in the Altar Valley of southern Arizona, which became the Buenos Aires National Wildlife Refuge (BANWR).
 This 118,000 acre refuge was the only place in the USA where Masked Bobwhite had been known to regularly occur and the refuge was to be managed specifically for the preservation of this critically-endangered quail and its habitat.
 Despite the best efforts of all agencies involved, the Masked Bobwhite continues to hover on the brink of extinction and, sadly, has not been verifiably reported from its last stronghold in Mexico for the past five years.